Skip to content

 Docker

 The examples/docker/ template ships a multi-stage build that produces a slim image with only the runtime dependencies.
-Run with:
+A prebuilt registry image is not published yet (see the root README), so build it locally from the template, then run:

 bash